barnstee/UA-CloudPublisher/TestEnvironment/readme.md

 - PLC-Simulator: https://github.com/Azure-Samples/iot-edge-opc-plc
 - MQTT Broker HiveMQ

-All containers need to be on the same network
+All containers are on the same virtual network.

 Plus local Python MQTT clients to test publishing and subscribing.